crosskey12/Deepfake-image-detection-in-social-media-application/README.md

-# Minor
-BTP
-Major Project Deepfake detection in social media application
+Implemented 2 research papers and developed a tuned one of them for deepfake detection in social media application